ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/Build-Llama3-Chat-Android-App-Using-Executorch-And-XNNPACK/6-Build-Android-Chat-App.md

     ```

 {{% notice Note %}}
 <path_to_android_ndk> is the root for the NDK, which is usually under ~/Library/Android/sdk/ndk/XX.Y.ZZZZZ for macOS, and contains NOTICE and README.md.
 Make sure you can confirm <path_to_android_ndk>/build/cmake/android.toolchain.cmake is available for CMake to cross-compile.
 {{% /notice %}}

-3. (Optional) If you need to use tiktoken as the tokenizer (for LLaMA 3), set `EXECUTORCH_USE_TIKTOKEN=ON` and CMake uses it as the tokenizer.
-If you run other models like LLaMA 2, skip this step.
+3. (Optional) If you need to use tiktoken as the tokenizer (for LLama 3), set `EXECUTORCH_USE_TIKTOKEN=ON`, and CMake uses it as the tokenizer.
+If you run other models such as LLama 2, skip this step.

     ``` bash
-    export EXECUTORCH_USE_TIKTOKEN=ON # Only for LLaMA3
+    export EXECUTORCH_USE_TIKTOKEN=ON # Only for LLama3
     ```

 4. Run the following commands to set up the required JNI library: